fivetran/dbt_klaviyo_source/README.md

 ### Changing the Build Schema

 By default, this package will build the Klaviyo staging models within a schema titled (`<target_schema>` + `_stg_klaviyo`) in your target database.
-If this is not where you would like you Klaviyo staging data to be written to, add the following configuration to your `dbt_project.yml` file:
+If this is not where you would like your Klaviyo staging data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml